PistonDevelopers/Piston-Tutorials/sudoku/chp-02.md

 let window: GlutinWindow = ...
 ```

-You can picture how types propagate through your code and "fills the holes".
+You can picture how types propagate through your code and "fill the holes".
 This is how you pick the window backend to use with Piston.

 By using generics and traits and taking advantage of the smart type system,